Cardinals vs. Marlins Player Props Betting Odds

 Soler Stats

-- Jorge Soler has collected 72 hits with 15 doubles, 22 home runs and 40 walks.
-He has driven in 47 runs with one stolen base.
+- Jorge Soler has 75 hits with 17 doubles, 22 home runs and 41 walks.
+He has driven in 49 runs with one stolen base.

 Soler Recent Games